Journey into OpenGL: Index Arrays

 glDisableClientState(GL_VERTEX_ARRAY);

-A small tick you may see, is that you cannot get clear, flat colors for each primitive like you can in the previous article, without having to have 18 vertices again.
-This is because color as an attribute is innate to a vertex.
-If two vertices have the same position but different colors, then they are technically different vertices.
+Reminder: vertex attributes are always interpolated across a primitive shape.
+A small issue is that you cannot get flat colors for each square like we could in the previous article, without having to have 18 vertices again.
+If two vertices have the same position but different colors, then they are different vertices.

 Consider completing the cube again.
-There is one vertex missing, and 18 indices.
+There is one missing vertex, and 18 indices.